Lightweight CNN-Based DDoS Detection for Resource-Constrained Edge Networks: Introduction

 \subsection{Proposed Solution}

-Motivated by the limitations of current approaches and the demand for an advanced DDoS detection solution, this research aims to develop a novel supervised machine learning model capable of handling any data size and accurately differentiating between malicious and benign traffic.
-In commonplace networks, existing defense mechanisms against DDoS attacks have limited success because they cannot meet the considerable challenge of achieving simultaneously efficient detection and the real-time transfer of packets \cite{bib6}.
-To meet this objective, we leverage Convolutional Neural Networks (CNNs), a deep learning approach that has shown promising success in malware detection \cite{bib15} but remains relatively under-researched and underutilized in the field of cybersecurity.
+Based on these requirements, this paper investigates whether a compact CNN-based model can classify packet-flow representations with sufficient accuracy and efficiency to support edge-oriented DDoS detection.
+Rather than relying on manually specified signatures or fixed traffic thresholds, the proposed approach learns discriminative patterns from labeled benign and malicious flows.
+The engineering objective is to keep the architecture simple enough for practical deployment while preserving high detection performance on a standard benchmark.
+We therefore focus on three questions: whether packet-flow preprocessing can produce CNN-compatible representations, whether a lightweight CNN can accurately distinguish benign and malicious flows, and whether the resulting detector can plausibly support low-latency edge-security workflows.

 Convolutional Neural Networks (CNNs) are a type of deep learning algorithm that has demonstrated success in various applications, including pattern recognition and in industries such as medicine and biology \cite{bib16}.
-Specifically well-suited for analyzing visual imagery, CNNs can learn and extract features from raw data, making them a powerful tool for image classification and object recognition tasks. \\ In the context of cybersecurity, CNNs can be effectively employed to detect and classify malicious network traffic.
-By analyzing network traffic data, CNNs can learn to identify patterns and features associated with DDoS attacks, enabling them to accurately differentiate between benign and malicious traffic.
+Specifically well-suited for analyzing visual imagery, CNNs can learn and extract features from raw data, making them powerful tools for image classification and object recognition. \

+In the context of cybersecurity, CNNs can be effectively employed to detect and classify malicious network traffic.
+By analyzing network traffic data, CNNs can learn to identify patterns and features associated with DDoS attacks, enabling them to accurately distinguish benign from malicious traffic.